 Tjörnin: This is a large and pretty pond near the city center.
 It has geese.
 And bridges.
 Go check it out.

 Laugavegur: The main shopping street has a bunch of really cute boutique stores and cafes.
 The western end of Laugavegur is where you’ll find all the shops.

 Puffin-watching: There are two small islands near Reykjavik that host puffin colonies, and you can only access them by boat.
-If you head to Reykjavik harbour, you’ll find a number of companies that offer tours out to the islands for around 30-40 USD per person.
+If you head to Reykjavik harbour, you’ll find a number of companies that offer puffin-watching cruises out to the islands.

 Day trip around The Golden Circle: If you have a car, you can easily drive The Golden Circle in a day.
 Some of the best spots to stop are Kerið (crater lake), Strokkur geyser, Gullfoss waterfall, and Thingvellir National Park.